 Mode of exam

 Around 2622 for UG and 720 for postgraduate (NLUs only)

 More than 50,000

-Candidates by following the important dates of CLAT 2020 can keep track of all upcoming events, release of exam notification and start of application form.
+Candidates by following important dates of CLAT 2020 can track all upcoming events, like the release of exam notification and start of application form.
 The CLAT 2020 important dates have been presented in a chronological manner in the table below.
-Please note that the dates mentioned are tentative only, and will be updated once the details for new session is available.

 Start of online application Form

 Application form closes

 First week of May 2020 (Tentative)